 Using a Background Image

-the graphic must end with either ".jpg", ".jpeg" or ".gif".
-When using a graphic, the web browser will
+Adding a graphic for the background is just as easy.
+File names for the graphic must end with either ".jpg", ".jpeg" or ".gif".
+When using a graphic, the web browser will tile the picture for you.

 Below is an example of a background graphic.
 Clicking the graphic will open a new browser window to show how it is tiled.